neul-labs/gity/docs/architecture.md

 - `gitz tray` launches a minimal UI that polls daemon info and exposes Info/Exit menu items; Info opens a summary window while Exit signals the daemon to shut down gracefully.
 - These faces contain no Git logic; they marshal user intent, auto-start the daemon if needed, and render responses/logs.

+## Local State Layout

+- `$GITZ_HOME` controls where the runtime stores everything; defaults to `~/.gitz` on POSIX and `%APPDATA%\Gitz` on Windows.
+- Subdirectories:
+  - `config/` – reserved for future editable settings.
+  - `data/sled/` – sled database containing repo metadata, job queues, and metrics.
+  - `logs/daemon.log` – plain-text log with lifecycle events and future diagnostics.
+- CLI invocations create the directory tree on demand so even first-time commands succeed without manual setup.

 ## Repository Registration

 1. `gitz register /repo/path` records the repo inside `sled`, storing `.git` path, ignore config digest, and watcher tokens.
 2. The runtime spawns a watcher + scheduler pair dedicated to that repo.
 3. Registrations are local-only.
 Removing a repo via `gitz unregister` deletes its sled keys but does not touch remote services.
+4. As part of registration/unregistration we edit the repo’s `.git/config` to enable fsmonitor hooks, untracked-cache, commit-graph optimizations, and partial-clone settings for `origin`; unregistering removes those entries so repos stay clean.

 ## Data Flow